Boyfriend Dungeon: Plot

+The player character, whose pronouns are selectable and can be he/him, she/her, or they/them, lives in Verona Beach, a city in a contemporary fantasy world where monsters pose a danger to people.
+Through dating, the player character meets various people who can turn into weapons.
+Together, they fight monsters in dungeons created from the player character's anxieties, known as "dunj" in the world's slang.

 Gameplay

 The game's combat takes place in real time from an isometric perspective.
 The player can perform different combos depending on their weapon.
 Outside of combat, there are visual novel-style dating sequences that allow the player to choose their responses.